 The magic happens when the tree lights come on.
 If you place or orange slices in the vicinity of a lightbulb they GLOW like stained glass.
 This isn’t some sort of Photoshop magic, this is how the dried orange slices look at night with the tree on.

-Technically they’re edible but after the box of After Eights you probably won’t be very hungry anyway.
+Like I mentioned earlier, these are edible but after the box of After Eights you probably won’t be very hungry anyway.